 According to Ronald van der Put, Head of Charging Technology at Fastned in one of our REVOLUTION Podcast episodes, having enough space and being easily accessible from highways or within cities is a must.
 To build rapid charging stations where EV drivers can charge quickly and efficiently, you need an accessible and strategic place.

 Companies should request new grid connections in a timely fashion and make sure the requested capacity is sufficient for future growth.

-Other challenges to navigate when identifying profitable locations for DC fast-charging
+Other challenges to navigate when identifying profitable locations for DC rapid-charging

 The social, geographical, and grid-connection characteristics of a location should always be your primary considerations when scouting for DC installation.
 However, they are not the only challenges you will face in your search.

 Consideration 6) Regulations and permissions

 As a fairly new technology, the regulatory landscape surrounding EV rapid charging is evolving at a rapid rate.
 Moreover, it can differ widely depending on the country or region you’re hoping to operate in.

 For example, in the EU the AFIR outlines a number of regulations aimed at helping EU member states achieve their environmental goals.
 However, charge station calibration laws – which dictate how a rapid-charging device measures the electricity it delivers – can differ quite extensively from France to Germany, the UK to the USA.

 You must comply with the relevant regulations and laws to establish rapid-charging infrastructure in your chosen location.
 On one hand, the more regulations in place, the more it may cost to establish your DC location initially.
 On the other hand, fewer regulations may mean a less viable or secure operational environment; whilst regulatory measures brought in further down the line could impact on your bottom line if you’re less prepared to absorb them.

 Understanding zoning laws, permits, and environmental regulations